Asa-Shu/twitter-bot/README.md

 Unfollow accounts with small ff ratios among followers.

 ## use
+First, get the csv file of your follower list from [here](https://mugen-tools.com/tools/twittergetallfollower.php).

 Change the variables in the code as desired and execute the following in the terminal.
 ```
 pip install pandas